DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 ---
 Summary
 -------
-Experienced, driven and professional Linux Systems Engineer, constantly looking to improve service and run at the edge of technology.
+Experienced, driven and professional Linux Systems Administrator, constantly looking to improve service and run at the edge of technology.

-Passionate about complex high throughput distributed systems (especially low latency/real time), solution design, testing, automation, Linux, open source, monitoring, metrics and graphing.
+Passionate about networking, complex distributed systems, solution design, testing, automation, Linux, open source, monitoring, metrics and graphing.

 Interested in ITIL methodologies for service management, Agile methodologies for development life cycle/work flows and software testing/building strategies.

-Driven to impact change where required and deliver things done properly.
+Driven to impact change where required and deliver things done efficiently.

-Not interested in red tape or project management which gets in the way of progress.

 Employment History
 ------------------
 ### TravelJigsaw (rentalcars.com) - Linux Systems Administrator
 *February 2014 - Present*

-Doing things with stuff powered by striped cats and dolphins.
+Working in a small team of 6 scaling out and managing the 1k+ of servers that make up the infrastructure.

+* Manage/deploy a heterogeneous infrastructure consisting of bare metal rack mount and blade servers (HP/Dell) alongside VMWare ESX, KVM, Docker and EC2 based instances
+* Refactored a Puppet 2.x setup into a Puppet 3.7.x setup using the latest language standards and a principle of state convergence on first run
+* Support the internal tools written in Python/Ruby including the Django based asset management tool
+* Provide out of hours support to the business via an 'on-call' rota
+* Assist in the development of the deployment system, supporting sub 5 min deployments to the tomcat based front end application servers
+* Introduced CI to operations for RPM builds and puppet testing
+* Coordinate with datacenter and network teams to ensure changes are completed as required by the business
+* Deployed anti-virus scanning and DKIM signing of outbound messages using Exim routers to ensure external facing email meets validation/verification levels requested by the business
+* Developed multiple fabric based scripts for real time auditing and remediation of servers (firmware versions, log file cleanup etc)
+* Troubleshooted multiple issues over php-fpm, Tomcat, Java 7/8, Nginx, Apache & F5 setups
+* Champion the use of upstream packages and versions of core software
+* Worked closely with development teams to test new software and build a path into production
+* Developed kickstart files and custom initrd files for server installation
+* Developed acceptance tests for hardware using PyUnit and Fabric

 ### MUSIC Group - Software Engineer (RnD - Midas/Klark Teknik)
 *July 2013 - February 2014*